 Stephanie Thomas is Coordinator of the elite graduate program Global Change Ecology within the Elite Network of Bavaria.

 I am a postdoctoral researcher at the Department of Biogeography at the University of Bayreuth in Germany since 2014.
 I have been studying insect vectors and vector-borne diseases since more than 10 years.
 My previous work was focused on sandflies (Phlebotomus spp.) and mosquitoes (particularly Aedes spp.) and arboviral diseases (Chikungunya, dengue, West Nile Fever, Usutu).
-As ecologist, my aim is to better understand the relationships between biodiversity, climate change, and human health.
+As ecologist, my aim is to better understand the relationships between biodiversity, climate change, and human and animial health.
 My current research interest focuses on invasive disease vectors, mainly mosquitoes with tropical and subtropical origin.
 Thereby the spatial and temporal variability of distribution patterns of vector species and their associated diseases considering climate change and globalisation as major drivers is paramount.
 Risk analysis involves modelling techniques and experimental approaches.

 I studied Geo-ecology at the University of Bayreuth, Germany, focused on Biogeography.
 Her floristic diploma thesis addressed the influences of different management impacts at the border of the National Park Villaricca in South Chile.